ssjshields/archetype-counter/.github/README.md

 ### Settings

-> Close PokeMMO: Set PokeMMO will close down when you exit counter
+> Close PokeMMO: PokeMMO will close down when you exit counter

 > Always on Top: Set whether the Counter retains priority over the PokeMMO window or not

-> Ignore System Language: Ignore the Windows operating system language (use when the operating system language does not match in-game language.)
+> Ignore System Language: Ignore the Windows operating system language (Use when the operating system language does not match in-game language.)

 > Beep Count Sound: Set system sound effect when a pokémon is tracked by counter